2024 will be the hottest on record for Planet Earth for the second consecutive year

 mitigation IS A joke

-Greenhouse gas levels continued climb to new records in 2023, according to a report from the World Meteorological Organization.
+Greenhouse gas levels continued to climb to new records in 2023, according to a report from the World Meteorological Organization.
 Carbon dioxide (CO2) is accumulating in the atmosphere faster than than any time during human existence.
 Among the causes cited are wildfires, fossil fuel and other industrial emissions and a probable reduction in carbon absorption by forests.

 Greenhouse gases include CO2, CH4, N2O.